 This program aims to facilitate society’s transition towards sustainability by offering high-quality graduate education.
 Enriching research and applied experiences and engagement in problem-solving through innovative pedagogy.

 The Sustainability Science and Society (SSAS) graduate program offers students three paths to study environmental sustainability.
 Students can tailor their program to specific career and research interests through enriching classroom learning with practical experience (Scheme A) or intensive research experience (Scheme B).
 More recently, a third path has been added to this program to offer students (including those with practical/professional experience) enriching classroom learning with in-depth research experience (Scheme C).

 - Students can complete a Master of Sustainability in 12-24 months.

-- The SSAS graduate program is transdisciplinary and emphasizes overcoming barriers among traditional disciplines and sectors.
+- The transdisciplinary SSAS graduate program emphasizes overcoming barriers among traditional disciplines and sectors.

 - Faculty members involved in the SSAS graduate program are leading scholars in many fields.
 Their expertise spans the natural and social sciences and share a commitment to integrative inquiry.
-Exciting opportunities exist to joining cutting-edge programs of research.
+Exciting opportunities exist to join cutting-edge programs of research.